TractionOnDemand/TractionSyncProxy/README.md

     b.
 Go to an Opportunity record page.

     c.
-Click on the Gear icon at the top of the page -&gt; Select “Edit Page”
+Click on the Gear icon at the top of the page -> Select “Edit Page”

     d.
 If you have not already done so, you will have to register a custom domain in order to add the custom lightning component.

         i.
 Click on “Deploy My Domain” on the left navigation bar under “Custom”

         ii.
 Enter a domain name.